Unboxed-Software/solana-course/content/movie-review-pt1.md

 Next, we’ll write the logic for the `add_movie_review` function that we’re calling in the code above.
 Notice, that we passed in the `program_id` , `accounts` , and the deserialized `instruction_data` to this function.

 The first thing we’ll do inside the `add_movie_review` function is iterate over our array of `AccountInfos` that was passed in the function using `next_account_info`.
-For this demo, we’ll expect two accounts to be passed in - the payer of the transaction and the movie review account.
-The actual movie review program will require more that we will discuss in the next lesson because that focuses on creating new movie reviews.
-The purpose of this lesson is to just fetch a movie review account that has already been created and log the account’s data.
+For the purpose of this demo, we’ll expect two accounts to be passed in - the payer of the transaction, and the movie review account.
+The actual movie review program will require more, but we will discuss in the next lesson when we focus on creating new movie reviews.
+The purpose of this lesson is to just fetch a movie review account that has already been created, and log the account’s data.

 ```rust
 pub fn add_movie_review(